lclevy/ADFlib/README.md

 - use dir cache to get directory contents
 - hard- and softlinks for accessing files and directories

-Untested and/or exprerimental support exists for:
+Untested and/or experimental support exists for:
 - WinNT and Linux physical devices (with the 'native driver')
 - multiple partitions harddisk dumps
 - UAE hardfiles